NVIDIA-Omniverse/usd-plugin-samples/README.md

 ### Specifying Plugin Specific Options

 Each USD plugin in the repository can be configured with a number of options.
-All non-schema plugins are configured in the `repo.toml` file in the form `repo_usd.plugin.x` where `x` defines the name of the plugin (and from which the compiled library name will derive).
+All plugins are configured in the `repo.toml` file in the form `repo_usd.plugin.x` where `x` defines the name of the plugin (and from which the compiled library name will derive).
 All plugins must specify a path in the `plugin_dir` option, which informs the tool what the plugin's source code root directory will be from which all source files will be referenced.
 For example, assume we had a plugin named `myFileFormat`.
 We could configure it as follows:

 ```
 [repo_usd]